jheaden/MathGrains-1/README.md

 # MathGrains
-Orleans calculator app that uses grains to do the math
+Calculator app that uses Orleans grains to do the arithmetic.